-The team at Baum, Hedlund, Aristei & Goldman has represented nearly 700 victims in a wide variety of air accidents, including many helicopter crashes.
+The team at Baum Hedlund Aristei & Goldman has represented over 780 victims in a wide variety of air accidents, including many helicopter crashes.
 We have conducted extensive investigations related to crashes involving Robinson Helicopter Company.
-We have visited their headquarters in Torrance, California (not far from our main office in Los Angeles) on numerous occasions to conduct post crash inspections of the helicopters involved in our clients’ cases and to take depositions of company personnel.
+We have visited their headquarters in Torrance, California (not far from our main office in Los Angeles) on numerous occasions to conduct post-crash inspections of the helicopters involved in our clients’ cases and to take depositions of company personnel.

 “It’s very surprising to see this kind of repetitiveness.
 We’ve handled cases against almost every single manufacturer; you see nothing like the quantity you see with Robinson.”